-mjEdit is not just an OSCAL editor — it is a platform.
-The entire application is built on a documented plugin system: even core features such as the OSCAL editor, network discovery and the MCP server ship as plugins and use exactly the API that is also open to you.
+mjEdit is not just an OSCAL editor, but a platform.
+The entire program is based on a documented plugin system: Even central functions such as the OSCAL editor, network discovery or the MCP server are available as plugins and use exactly the API that is also available to you.

-If an internal mjEdit feature could be built with it, your plugin can too.
+If an internal mjEdit feature could be implemented with it, your plugin can too.

-• Open by design: mjEdit is conceived as an extensible application.
-Features such as the OSCAL tabs, browser tab, database tab, network discovery, MCP server and JSON transform tools are individual plugins — no closed-off internals.
+• Open by design: mjEdit is designed as an extensible application.
+Functions such as OSCAL tabs, browser tab, database tab, network discovery, MCP server and JSON transform tools are their own plugins - no closed-source inner workings.

-• Stable hook contracts: Interfaces are versioned in plugins/hook_contracts.py as an enum + dataclass events.
-Calls like file_opened are delivered through a typed FileOpenedEvent; old signatures stay backward compatible.
+• Stable hook contracts: The interfaces are versioned in plugins/hook_contracts.py as Enum + Dataclass events.
+Calls like file_opened are delivered via a typed FileOpenedEvent - old signatures remain backwards compatible.

-• Lifecycle separation: Early on_load() for registrations, separate on_gui_ready() once the GUI is fully up.
-This avoids the typical “MainGUI not yet there” crashes of other plugin systems.
+• Lifecycle separation: Early on_load() for registrations, separate on_gui_ready() once the GUI is complete.
+This prevents the typical “MainGUI not there yet” crashes of other plugin systems.

-• Robust isolation: Errors inside one plugin hook neither block the core nor other plugins.
-On unload, menu items, toolbar buttons, editor functions and hooks are cleaned up automatically by BasePlugin.on_unload().
+• Robustly isolated: Errors in a plugin hook do not block the core or other plugins.
+When unloading, menu items, toolbar buttons, editor functions and hooks are automatically cleaned up by BasePlugin.on_unload().

-• Configuration over click-installs: Activation through config/config.json → sys_active_plugins.
-Version-stable, deployable, Git-friendly.
+• Configuration instead of click installation: Activation via config/config.json → sys_active_plugins.
+Version-proof, deployable, Git-friendly.

 How it works